 11. When completed correctly, the bezel should align with the chapter ring and hour marker.

-12. Throw a pair of straps on the watch and you are done!Seiko SRPA21 on two piece nylon strap
+12. Throw a strap on the watch and you are done!Seiko SRPA21 on two piece nylon strap

 Leave a comment below and let us know your result!